 Zhang Guo Lao

 Zhang was also known to ride a white donkey.
-Not only is the donkey´s color believed to be a bit unorthodox, its abilities also speak to the imagination.
+Not only is the donkey´s color believed to be a bit unusual, but its abilities also speak to the imagination.
 For example, the donkey could travel more than a thousand miles per day and could be folded into the size of your thumb.
-Imagine having a donkey that could cover grand distances and fit in your back pocket, wouldn’t that be convenient?

 The uncle of the Emperor of the Song Dynasty is also considered one of the Eight Immortals.
 He goes by the name of Cao Guojiu.